 Luckily for you, I already asked your fellow students for help.
-Here’s what they had to say after coming out of the trenches in February:
+Here’s what they had to say after coming out of the trenches:

 Enough.
 The point is this:

-You can do whatever that makes sense to you and suits your needs.
+Do what makes sense to you and suits your own needs.
 Find out as soon as you can what that is.
 Don’t outsource your decisions to fear and desperation and what if’s.
 No one’s stopping you from going your own way.

 Maybe you signed up for Barbri or Themis or whoever because they bribed you with outlines you never used as a 1L.
-That’s fine!
-“Big box” programs tend to have excellent raw materials.
+That’s fine too!
+“Big box” prep programs tend to have excellent raw materials.

-You could give me the best running shoes in the world, and it’ll definitely help, but I ain’t running anything that lasts more than 5 minutes anytime soon.
+You could give me the best running shoes in the world, and it’ll definitely help, but I won’t beat people who have actually gone out running.
 If I want to train for a marathon, I simply need to put on some shoes and start running every day.
-(I’m just not going to because I hate running and runner culture is creepy.)
+(I’m just not going to because I hate running.)

-There’s no ONE WEIRD TRICK or silver bullet or a single proven way to go about it.
+There’s no “one weird trick” or silver bullet or a single proven way to go about it.
 There are actually many “proven” ways to prepare for and pass the bar.
-The question is what you’re going to do.
+The question is what you’re going to do about it.

 BTW, I’m no exception… As a second-time passer who has talked with hundreds of bar takers, I have some idea of what works and doesn’t work.
-I could easily give you an answer, but that wouldn’t be very empowering.

-Instead, I can share with you detailed strategies of what worked for me and many others.
-They are just biographies and recommendations.
+When I share detailed strategies of what worked for me and many others, they’re simply biographies.
 If they don’t jibe with you, you should also look for help from other sources (which I encourage you to do regardless).

-In the end, it’s up to you to you turn these strategies into personal tactics.
+In the end, it’s up to you to turn these strategies into personal tactics.

 - Want to make mnemonics of mnemonics?
 That’s a little weird, but sure, I can give you ideas for memorization so you can make it happen.

-I encourage you to trust yourself a little more.
-If you need help, listen to your predecessors who have come out of the exam.
-Listen to your predecessors who actually passed (after studying for the bar more than once):
+And I encourage you to trust yourself a little more.
+If you need help, listen to your predecessors who have come out of the exam and those who actually passed (especially after studying for the bar more than once):

 If there’s one thing I’d like you to not compromise, it’s practice and feedback.

-“Yeah I know, MOM.
+“Yeah I know, DAD.
 That’s so obvious.
 DUH!”
 You whip your hair smugly.
 “It’s simple.
 Tell me something new.”

 Yes, smartass, it is “simple.”
 Yet why are there many who end up cramming in the last two weeks?
 Is it because Barbri gave them lectures for 7 weeks and then all of a sudden, it’s time to push you into the deep end of the pool?

 This is procrastination and avoiding the important work.
 Like your groceries, knowledge expires.
 Use it or lose it.
-A common trap is to “review the law” but not reviewing how the law applies to the facts (model answers, past exam answers, sample answers from your state bar).
+A common trap is to “review the law” (which you should) but NOT reviewing how the law applies to the facts (model answers, past exam answers, sample answers from your state bar).

 Generally, I suggest 2/3 review (studying) and 1/3 practice (learning) in the beginning, and sliding the scale to 1/3 review and 2/3 practice as bar gets closer.

 If you want to get the most mileage out of your time, just keep in mind that busy work and easy work (and even practice alone) don’t help you improve that much.
 Almost by definition, progress requires you to do something between measurements.
 It’s like getting on the scale.
 What are you going to do between weigh-ins?

-In other words, it’s not “bar review”; it’s “bar preparation.”
+In other words, it’s not simply “bar review”; it’s “bar preparation.”
 You’re not here to impress anyone right now, so feel free to fail now so you don’t on the real thing.